jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 We'll be taking a **hands-on approach** to learning, which means you'll be practicing each concept quickly after you learn it, applying it in a real application when possible.
 In addition to the code given in each chapter (which you should type into your computer and run), there will also be exercises, which I highly recommend you do--if you want to remember what you're learning.

-Throughout this book we're going to be building the Star Tracker app, which boldly goes where no inventory management app has gone before.
+Throughout this book we're going to be building the Star Tracker app, which boldly goes where no resource exchange app has gone before.

 ![Insert picture of finished app here]()

+We'll be creating a way to buy and sell resources (mostly the elements that make up stars, hence the name) on a centralized market.
+You click a button, you buy and sell a resource.
+We'll use LiveView to automatically show the user when someone else makes a trade - without a page refresh, and without us writing a single line of Javascript.

 It's not super fancy, but it gives us many opportunities to solidify the core concepts you'll need to start creating your own Phoenix apps (and understand the more advanced Elixir and Phoenix books, should you choose to read them).

-## Why this book, and not Learning Phoenix or another book?
+## Why this book, and not Programming Phoenix or another book?

 There are lots of great resources for intermediate and advanced developers to learn Elixir and Phoenix, but relatively little for beginners.
 In addition, the resources that do exist tend to rush past the core web framework features in order to get to the cool advanced features that set the framework apart, like Channels and OTP.